Mujtabaa/CreateBorder/README.md

 Able to read in from different directories and reads all image files in that directory.
 Can output in existing directory of user's choice.

-No safe-guard against invalid file location inputs
+No safe-guard against invalid file location inputs/outputs